American Clean Power Association Reports Third-Largest Year for U.S. Clean Power Capacity, but Industry Faces Persistent Challenges

 While the ACP acknowledged the growth in clean power activity, they cautioned that it is still too early to observe a corresponding increase in actual installations.
 For the first time since 2017, the installation rate showed signs of slowing down.

-Jason Grumet, CEO of the ACP, emphasized the importance of supportive measures from Congress and Governors to facilitate the construction of new energy facilities and the development of transmission infrastructure required for delivering clean power to the public.
+Jason Grumet, CEO of the ACP, emphasized the importance of supportive measures from Congress and Governors to facilitate the construction of new energy facilities and the development of transmission required for delivering clean power to the public.

-In an effort to strengthen clean energy policies, three national renewable energy organizations—the American Council on Renewable Energy, Advanced Energy United, and the Solar Energy Industries Association—sent a joint letter to House and Senate leadership, urging the enactment of bipartisan transmission permitting legislation.
+In an effort to strengthen clean energy policies, three national organizations—the American Council on Renewable Energy, Advanced Energy United, and the Solar Energy Industries Association—sent a joint letter to House and Senate leadership, urging the enactment of bipartisan transmission permitting legislation.
 The organizations emphasized the need to accelerate the deployment of transmission infrastructure to maximize the carbon emission reduction benefits outlined in the IRA.

 See also: American Clean Power Association and Industry Groups Call for Modernization of Offshore Wind Regulations